Classroom newsletters are kind of hit and miss.

 Autocrat is very versatile.
 I've written about how you can use Autocrat and Google Forms to create "The Magic Automatic Lesson Planner."
 There are other Autocrat suggestions in this post on practical ways to use Google Forms in schools.

-It’s pretty simple.
-Check out the steps below:
+It's pretty simple.
+Check out our step-by-step video tutorial video or scroll down to read the steps below:

 - Wait ... what's a merge tag?
 This is how Autocrat will know where to put your custom comments for each student.
 A merge tag might look like this: <<name>>.
 That's the one I used in my newsletter to add student names to each unique custom newsletter.
 It doesn't matter what word or words you put in your merge tags, so use something that you'll be able to remember. (i.e. <<goals>> for a section on goals for that particular student)